-• provide for safe use by the intended population and to help prevent inappropriate use by those for whom the special purpose food is not intended.
+- assist consumer understanding of the specific nature of the food, the intended population group and intended special purpose of the food; and - provide for safe use by the intended population and to help prevent inappropriate use by those for whom the special purpose food is not intended.

-The following lists summarise the proposed labelling requirements for VLED, proposed exemptions from the generic labelling requirements within the Code and Standard 2.9.5, and existing requirements which are proposed to apply to VLED with variations.
+The following lists summarise the labelling requirements for packages of VLED, exemptions from the generic labelling requirements within the Code and Standard 2.9.5, and existing requirements that will apply to VLED with variations.

-All proposed labelling requirements apply individually to each VLED.
-They do not apply across the very low energy diet as a whole unless stated i.e. the statement of ingredients is to be for the individual product, not the very low energy diet.
+All labelling requirements apply individually to each VLED.
+They do not apply across the very low energy diet as a whole unless stated e.g. the statement of ingredients is to be for the individual product, not the very low energy diet, however the label for a very low energy food must also state the recommended daily quantity of all very low energy foods to be consumed in order to constitute a very low energy diet which provides the sole source of nutrition.

-Proposed labelling requirements for VLED consistent with current FSMP requirements
+1. Labelling requirements for VLED consistent with current FSMP requirements

-The following requirements for FSMP are proposed to apply to VLED for retail sale:
+The following requirements that currently apply to FSMP will apply to outer packages of VLED for retail sale:

-- legibility requirements - irradiated food labelling requirements - name or a description of the food sufficient to indicate the true nature of the food - lot identification - date marking, including allowing flexibility to use 'Expiry Date' or similar wording instead of 'Use By' - directions for use and storage (with additional requirement see 3 below) - ingredient labelling, including allowances to use EU or USA ingredient labelling - lactose and gluten claim conditions - prohibition of claims of a therapeutic nature - allergen declarations required by Standard 1.2.3 - certain advisory and warning statements required by Standard 1.2.3, if relevant to the product, i.e. if the food contains aspartame or aspartame-acesulphame salt, a statement to the effect that the food contains phenylalanine - a statement to the effect that the VLED must be used under medical supervision - a statement indicating the medical purpose of the food, which may include any disease, disorder or medical condition for which the food has been formulated - a statement describing the properties or characteristics which make the food appropriate for the medical purpose indicated - a statement indicating whether or not the food is suitable for use as a sole source of nutrition - if a very low energy diet is represented as being suitable for use as a sole source of nutrition, a statement to the effect that the food is not for parenteral use - a statement indicating, if applicable, any precautions and contraindications associated with the consumption of the food - a statement indicating where the food is intended for a specific age group.
+- legibility requirements - irradiated food labelling requirements - name or a description of the food sufficient to indicate the true nature of the food - lot identification - date marking, including allowing flexibility to use 'Expiry Date' or similar wording instead of 'Use By' - directions for use and storage (with additional requirement see 3 below) - ingredient labelling, including allowances to use EU or USA ingredient labelling - lactose and gluten claim conditions - prohibition of claims of a therapeutic nature - allergen declarations required by Standard 1.2.3 - certain advisory and warning statements required by Standard 1.2.3, if relevant to the product, i.e. if the food contains aspartame or aspartame-acesulphame salt, a statement to the effect that the food contains phenylalanine - a statement to the effect that the VLED must be used under medical supervision - a statement indicating the medical purpose of the food, which may include any disease, disorder or medical condition for which the food has been formulated - a statement describing the properties or characteristics which make the food appropriate for the medical purpose indicated - a statement indicating whether or not the food is suitable for use as a sole source of nutrition - if a VLED is represented as being suitable for use as a sole source of nutrition, a statement to the effect that the food is not for parenteral use - a statement indicating, if applicable, any precautions and contraindications associated with the consumption of the food - a statement indicating where the food is intended for a specific age group.

 Subsection 2.9.5-10(1) specifies that if a food is modified to vary from compositional requirements, then a statement indicating the nutrient or nutrients which have been modified is required.
-FSANZ is not proposing to permit modification from prescribed compositional limits set for very low energy diets, therefore this requirement will not apply.
+Modification from prescribed compositional limits set for very low energy diets is not permitted, therefore this requirement will not apply.

-Proposed labelling requirements for inner packages of VLED are:
+Labelling requirements for inner packages of VLED are: